lefterisALEX/kickstart-selfhosted-pages/docs/Preparation/aws.md

 sidebar_position: 4
 ---

-# AWS
+# Terraform state - AWS

 AWS S3 is used as backend to store the terraform state.
 If you preffer a different backend please refer to  [terragrunt](https://terragrunt.gruntwork.io/docs/features/state-backend/) documentation.
 You will need to modify the remote_state code in the parent `terrarunt.hcl` file.

 ## Github Variables
-To allow github runners to store/retrieve the state in our AWS account we do it using [OpenID Connect](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)
+Github runners need permissions to create an AWS S3 bucket where they store & retrieve the terraform state,we do it using [OpenID Connect](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

 Create the three required variables in github which will be used to create an AWS S3 bucket to store the terraform state.